RobertFischer/gradle-javacc-plugin/README.md

 normal JavaCC compile.
 Due to the magic of transitivity, the generated JavaCC code is itself generated and compiled as part of the Java compile.

+Java files beside (or beneath) JavaCC/JJTree files, and JavaCC files beside (or beneath) JJTree files are also processed.
+This is intended as a convenience for those who were using the JavaCC plugin.